dawson-org/dawson-cli/docs/README.md

 dawson is a [serverless](https://auth0.com/blog/what-is-serverless/) web framework for Node.js on AWS. dawson uses [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [Amazon CloudFront](https://aws.amazon.com/cloudfront/), [Amazon API Gateway](https://aws.amazon.com/apigateway/) and  [AWS Lambda](https://aws.amazon.com/lambda/) to deploy the backend code and to manage the infrastructure for you.

 ### Is dawson for me?
-👍🏽 I'm building a️ single-page app/website with a backend
+👍🏽 I'm building a single-page app/website with a backend
 👍🏽 I'm building an API
 👍🏽 I'm building a server-rendered app/website